learnlearnin/learnlearnin.github.io/src/documents/computers.html.md

 And the art of teaching a computer to do things for you is called [programming](../programming/).

+[Writing a simple operating system from scratch](http://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf) [pdf] is probably a good idea to learn the low-level details of how a computer works

 #### Some links ####

 * [Keeping yourself safe while using a computer](../security/)